Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

 The Psychology: It's a powerful signal of kindness, responsibility, and playfulness.
 It makes you seem more approachable and caring, traits that are highly valued.

 How to Get It: If you don't have a dog, borrow a friend's!
-A candid shot playing in a park is always better than a stiff, posed photo on a couch.
+A candid shot playing in a local park is always better than a stiff, posed photo on a couch.

 6. The Travel Shot